Oluwatosin-worksheet/Capstone-Project-/README.md

 - what is the average revenue generated?

 ### Pivot Summarization
+Below are the summarization of the pivot tables created in Excel
 - Total sales by product
 - Total sales by region
 - Total sales by Month